-The Cost of Segregation vs. The Cost of Inclusion "Segregated" Model "Included" Model Education Students in separate special education classrooms, or private schooling, or segregated in separate buildings: \$25,000 - \$55,000 per student per year Higher academic outcomes for disabled students AND their non-disabled peers; an expectation of graduation: \$12,000 - \$15,000 per student per year Employment Lifelong segregation and ongoing dependence, often unchallenged by the tasks, in sheltered work environments: \$19,388 average annual cost per individual Integrated, specialized employment, based on individual strengths that build skills and experience and increase independence: \$6,619 average annual cost per individual Transition & Community Living Inflated government funds dedicated to crowded, segregated training facilities not conducive to increased independence; cost per year for an individual to be housed in an institution: \$104,025 - \$375,000 Many transition activities considered "zero" cost; cost per year for an individual living with biological family, foster family or friends and receiving supports and services in the community: \$21,789 - \$107,453 OUTCOMES Federal and state funds furthering lifelong segregation and dependence, lowered expectations, and dangerous environments Measurably better quality of life for all, and responsible, independent adults contributing as members of our communities QUESTION More important than cost, which model offers a better quality of life?
-Sources:
+The Cost of Segregation vs. The Cost of Inclusion\ "Segregated" Model "Included" Model Education Separate special education classrooms, or private schooling, or segregated in separate buildings: \$25,000 - \$55,000 per student per year Higher academic outcomes for disabled students AND their non-disabled peers; an expectation of graduation: \$12,000 - \$15,000 per student per year Employment Lifelong segregation and ongoing dependence in sheltered work environments: \$19,388 average annual cost per individual Integrated, specialized employment, based on individual strengths, building skills and experience, and increasing independence: \$6,619 average annual cost per individual Transition & Community Living Inflated government funds dedicated to crowded, segregated training facilities not conducive to increased independence; cost per year for an individual to be housed in an institution: \$104,025 - \$375,000 Many transition activities considered "zero" cost; cost per year for an individual living with biological family, foster family or friends and receiving supports and services in the community: \$21,789 - \$107,453 OUTCOMES Federal and state funds furthering lifelong segregation and dependence, lowered expectations, and dangerous environments Positive returns on this investment - seen in responsible, independent adults contributing as members of our communities QUESTION More important than cost, which model offers better quality of life? \Sources: